Writing for Voting Rights: Letters to the Editor

 Share Widely!

-Use this information to share with your local news sources.
-But these short articles can also be shared in organizational newsletters and websites, cited during radio interviews, distributed at public events - or even just emailed to friends, family and colleagues.
-Help us get accurate information out to ALL MINNESOTA VOTERS by learning and sharing the facts!
+These are short articles that can be shared in organizational newsletters and websites, cited during radio interviews, distributed at public events - or even just emailed to friends, family and colleagues.

 Before a voting machine is approved for use, it must first meet certain criteria and be certified by the Secretary of State’s office.
 All voting equipment must also be tested and certified by test labs accredited by the U.S. Election Assistance Commission.
 This means that our machines are rigorously tested before even being purchased for use.